birch-framework/birch-parent/README.md

 * IBM MQ
 * Tibco EMS

-NOTE: the aforementioned product dependencies must be also be included when using the bridge module.
+NOTE: the aforementioned product dependencies must be included when using the bridge module.
 They are not included by the Birch Framework.

 Bridge stack uses the following dependencies:
 * Apache Camel (birch-bridge-jms-kafka)